 3 things you should know before renting

-1. Understand ALL the rental terms and conditions
+1. Understand all of your rental terms and conditions

-3. General rules and regulations a tenant must abide by
+3. Know the general rules and regulations a tenant must abide by

 - Pay the rent on time and in the way outlined in the tenancy agreement;

 - Repair damage caused by themselves or their guests;

 - Notify the landlord of any maintenance or repairs required;

 - Notify the landlord of any damage to the premises;

 - Ensure that care is taken to avoid damage to the house/flat and common areas.